sirisaacnewton540/Stone-Paper-Scissor-Game-with-computer/README.md

                2) Paper beats Stone
                3) Stone beats Scissor

-Winning Rule: Whoever gets 5 points as earliest as possible will win.(Untill that game needs to be continued)
+Winning Rule: Whoever gets 5 points as early as possible will win.(Untill that game needs to be continued)